10 best hiking trails in the Smoky Mountains for beginners (2025 guide)

 - Difficulty: Easy

-- Highlight: Crystal-clear river with swimming holes in summer
+- Highlight: Swimming holes in summer

 10. Andrews Bald